PrincetonUniversity/job_defense_shield/docs/emails.md

 ## Testing the Sending of Emails to Users

-If `config.yaml` exists, an administrator can see the output of an alert by running it:
+If `config.yaml` has an entry for `low-gpu-efficiency` then an administrator can see the output by running the alert:

 ```
 $ python job_defense_shield.py --low-gpu-efficiency
 ```

-One adds the `--email` flag to send emails to users:
+One adds the `--email` flag to send emails to the offending users:

 ```
 $ python job_defense_shield.py --low-gpu-efficiency --email